au-ts/lionsos_docs/content/docs/use/profiling.md

 All the work relating to profiling support can be found [here](https://github.com/au-ts/sel4_profiler).

-While it is functional and receiving internal use to profiler our systems, it is yet to be properly integrated with LionsOS.
+While it is functional and receiving internal use to profile our systems, it is yet to be properly integrated with LionsOS.
 However, getting it integrated is a priority for us.

 ## Architecture